solving-code-problems/Javascript-Canvas-Game-Breakout/README.md

 ```
 ## Controlls

-a to move left
+'a' to move left
-d to move right
+'d' to move right

 ## Things you can try.